yash2189/Dice-Flutter/README.md

 * Using Math library in Dart
 * Using functions and variables
 * Using Stateless and Stateful widgets
-* Using Widgets like Expanded , Image.asset , FlatButton
+* Using Widgets like Expanded , Image.asset , FlatButton , Center , Row
 * Understanding the setState() in FlatButton